Dave Siciliano: 1971 to 1980

-Thunder Bay Flyers
+Thunder Bay Kings/Flyers

+Siciliano was hired to coach the Thunder Bay Kings for the 1981–82 season, in the Thunder Bay Hockey League.
+The Kings won the TBHL playoffs, but lost in the semifinals of the Dudley Hewitt Cup for the Ontario championship.

 Siciliano served as head coach of the Thunder Bay Flyers in the USHL from 1986 to 1993.
 He led the team to 35 wins and a second-place finish during the 1986–87 season.
 After defeating the Sioux City Musketeers in the first round of the playoffs, the Flyers lost three games to two versus the Madison Capitols in the second round.

 The Flyers won 40 games and placed first overall in the 1987–88 season, which gave Siciliano his first Anderson Cup as the USHL's regular season champion.
 Despite that his team had 13 rookies, the Flyers had the highest scoring offence in the league and the second best goals against average.
 The Ottawa Citizen credited the team's success to its skating ability, puck control and aggressive forechecking.
 The Flyers defeated the Madison Capitols by three games to one in the first round of the playoffs, then defeated the Rochester Mustangs by three games to one in the finals to win the Clark Cup as USHL playoffs champions.
 The Flyers then participated in the Dudley Hewitt Cup playoffs to determine the Central Canada "Junior A" champion, and lost to the Pembroke Lumber Kings in four consecutive games in the final series.
 Since the Lumber Kings hosted the 1988 Centennial Cup tournament to determine the Canadian Junior A champion and received an automatic berth, the Flyers advanced to the Centennial Cup tournament as the Dudley Hewitt Cup finalists.
 The tournament was the first appearance for the Flyers at the Centennial Cup, which saw them lose all three games played and finish in fourth place.